12 Rules of Texting While Dating

 Growing anxiety concerns of the modern age leave many of us needing some reassurance.
-When texting a potential partner, keep the mood light with fun emojis and exclamation points rather than texting short, curt sentences that end in periods and could leave people nervous.
+When texting in the early stages of dating, keep the mood light with fun emojis and exclamation points rather than texting short, curt sentences that end in periods and could leave people nervous.

 Over time, your partner will learn your natural texting style and be able to decipher when you’re upset or not.